ivi-vink/Akkamon/README.md

 - [x] You can start a battle with somebody else that is online
 - [ ] You can actually play the pokemon battle (UNDER CONSTRUCTION)

 Like the actual battle, many things that you would expect from a pokemon MMO were not within the scope of the project.
-The Game Engine^[Not completely from scratch, but I had to add stuff to connect it with the Websockets communication.], User Interface, Websockets API, and Actor model backend had to written from scratch, which took a lot of time.
+The Game Engine [^Not completely from scratch, but I had to add stuff to connect it with the Websockets communication.], User Interface, Websockets API, and Actor model backend had to written from scratch, which took a lot of time.